What’s Happening in New Orleans in August?

 For yet more shopping, check out the shops along N. Peters Street, including H&M and Sephora.

 Need a respite from the heat but don’t feel like hanging in the mall?
 The sprawling Harrah’s New Orleans casino is within walking distance from the riverfront as well, on Canal Street.
 The complex features everything a large casino could offer.
-Foodwise, you can get a taste of local food at the Grand Isle Seafood Restaurant and The Steakhouse New Orleans.
+Foodwise, you can get a taste of amazing food at the Emeril’s Brasserie, Nina’s Creole Cottage, and The Steakhouse New Orleans.

 If you don’t mind venturing a bit further away from the French Quarter toward the Convention Center, the Mardi Gras World museum will give you a taste of Mardi Gras with a grand tour of all things Carnival and a free slice of King Cake.

-ESSENCE Fest is also held that weekend at the Superdome, wrapping up on Monday, July 3, 2023.
+The ESSENCE Festival of Culture is also held that weekend at the Superdome, wrapping up on Sunday, July 7, 2024.
 The music lineup is always stellar, and the areas in and around the Superdome will host temporary arts-and-crafts markets.

 Happy eating, shopping and sightseeing, and have a wonderful time in New Orleans this Independence Day weekend!